sfeeser/WEBRTC-to-SIP/README.md

 # WEBRTC to SIP client and server
-How to setup Kamailio + RTPEngine + TURN server to enable calling between WEBRTC client and legacy SIP clients.
+How to setup Kamailio + RTPEngine + TURN server to enable calling between WebRTC client and legacy SIP clients.
 This config is IPv6 enabled by default.
-This setup will bridge SRTP --> RTP and ICE --> nonICE to make a WEBRTC client (SIPJs) be able to call legacy SIP clients.
+This setup will bridge SRTP --> RTP and ICE --> nonICE to make a WebRTC client (sip.js) be able to call legacy SIP clients.
+The WebRTC client can be found [here](https://github.com/havfo/SipCaller).

-This setup is for Debian 9 Stretch for all servers.
+This setup is for Debian 9 Stretch.

-This setup is configured to run with the following servers:
+This setup is configured to run with the following services:

-1. Server - Kamailio + RTPEngine + Nginx (WEBRTC client)
+- Kamailio + RTPEngine + Nginx (proxy + WebRTC client) + coturn
-2. Server - TURN

 The configuration is setup to always bridge via RTPEngine.
 To change the behavior, take a look in the `NATMANAGE` route.